Skip to content

 End Sub

-' to swap T[imax] with the last element of the array T[0..ifin]
+' to exchange T[imax] with the last element of array T[0..ifin]

-' then we start over with an array that has one fewer element
+' then start again with an array with 1 fewer element

 Dim ifin, imax, temp

-' swap max with the last element of the array T[0..ifin]
+' we exchange the max with the last element of array T[0..ifin]

 Next